EMichaelC/EMichaelC/README.md

 I am a full stack software engineer with 3 years of experience building innovative desktop and web applications.
 I am proficient in Python, TypeScript, and C++.
 I am deeply passionate about using technology to solve problems, and I continuously strive to improve my skills and create exceptional products.
 I qualified with a first-class master's degree in physics from Loughborough University in 2019.

-## Professional Projects I have contributed to:
+## Professional projects I have contributed to:

 - **Reva**: A DLOPS desktop application that streamlines training of deep learning models for CV tasks such as classification and object detection.
 - **Zene**: An inference engine for CV built in C++ that gained an innovation award from the Thai BOI.

-## Personal Projects
+## Personal projects

 - **AnalyseDocs.com**: A web application that utilizes semantic search and chat functionality to interact with documents via GPT.
 - **Other smaller projects**: Cryptocurrency price tracker, news scraper, and online store.